 How easy or realistic is it to expect my child will stick to their special diet at camp?

 Camp meals are nutritious and well-balanced.
 We do our best within our capacity to accommodate all dietary restrictions.
-If your child requires a special diet please contact our Nursing Director to discuss specific details.
+If your child requires a special diet please ensure the information is on the application form, and contact our Nursing Director if you need to discuss specific details.

 If my child or family member has a slight runny nose and cough, or a rash, can they still come to camp?

 Contact our Nursing Director BEFORE coming to camp if your child has ANY signs or symptoms of an illness.
 We will do our best to accommodate your child and family into another session if they are too unwell to come to their originally scheduled session.

 What if my child has a clinic appointment during camp?

 We aim to work with hospital staff to schedule medical appointments outside of the camp dates.
 We ask that a caregiver come to camp and pick up the child and take them to the appointment, or our medical staff can bring your child to the appointment